 Additional booking informationPlease note the presence of reptiles does vary according to weather conditions although May usually provides good opportunities for sightings of reptile species.

 Both the morning and afternoon sessions are suitable for all.

 Wheelchair accessAll the public areas at Tyland Barn have wheelchair access.

 What to bring

-Packed lunch, clothing suitable for the season and sturdy shoes or walking boots.
+Packed lunch and drinks, clothing suitable for the season and sturdy shoes or walking boots.